Archive for the ‘Newsletters’ Category

 Who are they that drink and drive?

 “Who are they that drink and drive?”
 By Carol Ann Worthing, Ph.D.
 Re-Printed from: The Forensic Therapist, Vol. 5(2).
-To access the entire Dissertation, please click on the following link: ProQuest Document View – ‘Who are they that drink and drive?’
 Driving while impaired (DWI) represents one of America’s most insidious social problems.
-In 2002, [...]
+In 2002, the Federal Bureau of Investigation (FBI) reported that the nearly 1.5 million (1,461,746) arrests for driving while impaired accounted for 10.6% of […]

 ADD / ADHD